Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Encoding

-After the cards have been played, their ancillas have to be updated as well.
-The easiest approach is to apply a Pauli-X gate on each $q_a$, conditioned on $\ket{q_tq_s}$ being in state $\ket{10}$.
+After the cards have been played, the corresponding auxiliary qubits have to be updated as well.
+The simplest approach is to apply a Pauli-X gate to each $q_a$, conditioned on $\ket{q_tq_s}$ being in state $\ket{10}$.